tommasorigon/India-SequentiaLogit/data-cleaning.md

 - `education`.
 We create a four level factor for education (No education, Low , Intermediate and High).
 - `religion`.
 We considered the most frequent religions in India (Hindu, Muslim, Christian), and we gropued the other religions together.
 - `child`.
 We considered a three level factor for the number of child: none, one or more than one.
-The \texttt{More than 1} category is fixed as baseline.
+The `More than 1` category is fixed as baseline.